Minoan frescoes from Tell el-Dab'a

-The Minoan wall paintings at Tell el-Dab'a are of particular interest to Egyptologists and archaeologists.
+The Minoan wall paintings at Tell el-Dab'a (ancient Avaris) are of particular interest to Egyptologists and archaeologists.
 They are of Minoan style, content, and technology, but there is uncertainty over the ethnic identity of the artists.
 The paintings depict images of bull-leaping, bull-grappling, griffins, and hunts.
 They were discovered by a team of archaeologists led by Manfred Bietak, in the palace district of the Thutmosid period at Tell el-Dab'a.
 The frescoes date to the Eighteenth dynasty of Egypt, most likely during the reigns of either the pharaohs Hatshepsut (reigned c.
 1479 – 1458 BCE) or Thutmose III (reigned 1479 – 1425 BCE), after being previously considered to belong to the late Second Intermediate Period.
 The paintings indicate an involvement of Egypt in international relations and cultural exchanges with the Eastern Mediterranean either through marriage or exchange of gifts.

 Palace district of the Thutmosid period

 The palace district of the Thutmosid period covers a part of the same ground that the palace district of the Hyksos period, however Thutmosid palace has a different orientation.
 The most prominent elements are two palatial structures, (F) which is smaller and (G) which is bigger.
 There was much pottery discovered in structure F that has been dated to the pharaoh Thutmose III.
 This has greatly aided archaeologists in dating the palace districts and the paintings.
 Also, two-thirds of the painting fragments have been found around palatial structure F, while a number of fragments were found at the base of a ramp of palatial structure G.